ku-progsys/eecs662/assignments/4-rewrites-lambda-calculus.md

 # Term Rewrites and Lambda Calculus

+You are given a zip file on Canvas `hw4.zip` with a starter code for the assignment.

 The next two tasks require you to modify a `rewriter.rkt` file.
 These two tasks are based on the language we developed in class, but simplified further.
 This language does not have top-level definitions, only lambda functions.
 You may write any auxillary functions in order to solve the given tasks.

 ## Rewrite `cond` to sequence of `if`